Thesis and Dissertation Information

 There are two paper forms that students are required to submit to accompany their ETDs.
 Neither of these forms have specific due dates, but you should aim to submit them to the Graduate School at approximately the same time you submit your ETD through the ProQuest ETD Administrator.
 You cannot be certified for graduation without submitting these completed forms to the Graduate School:

 - The Thesis Signature Page (for master's students) and Dissertation Signature Page (for doctoral students) are used for your committee to formally approve the final, post-defense copy of your ETD.

-- The ETD Access Form is used to grant the PSU Library the non-exclusive right to make your ETD available through our the Digital Repository.
+- The ETD Access Form is used to grant the PSU Library the non-exclusive right to make your ETD available through the Digital Repository.